 Anyway, he got his wish.
 My ninth and his eleventh Christmas was approaching and my parents only boarded up the windows in their bedroom.
 The fireplace wasn’t prepped, and there were no colorful lights or presents.

 What the hell, I thought, maybe they finally get that this stupid tradition is just that, stupid.

-My parents wanted me to sleep in their room with them and Kevin to sleep in the living room, by the fireplace, alone.
-This request sent Kevin and I rolling on the floor in a puerile frenzy, but we agreed because Kevin was going to prove that Santa wasn’t real.
+My parents wanted me to sleep in their room with them and Kevin to sleep in the living room by the fireplace, alone.
+Although this request sent Kevin and I rolling on the floor in a puerile frenzy, we agreed because Kevin was going to prove that Santa wasn’t real.

 “Don’t worry, Max.
 If he is real, I’ll punch the fucker in his fat gut,” Kevin told me before I disappeared into my parent’s room, and closed the door.